OuhscBbmc/redcapcon-2025-r-api/presentation.md

 #> REDCap version 15.2.0
 ```

 There's no data validations to report, all is good.
 The print for this renders to markdown for embedding in a report.
 If there had been validation failures--it would provide a direct html link to the form to edit that record.

+## Zero Coding

+A rare issue that has occurred in practice is that of a variable that has zero coded value.
+Typically 0 indicates lack of data or NA, but 0 may have a meaning in some contexts.
+An extreme example is where if one were to define 0=TRUE and 1=FALSE, there are cases where type casting is indeterminate. `redcapAPI` issues a warning if it encounters this case to encourage the user to spot audit data that has zero coding to ensure things are as expected and the argument `warn_zero_coding=FALSE` will turn off this message.

 ## Sparse Block Matrix Form